Ä¢¹½ÊÓÆµ

 Setting & Lifestyle

-Tacna’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Tacna’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Demographics

-The percentage of adults in Tacna who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Tacna have a bachelor's degree or advanced degree.
+In terms of college education, Tacna is nearly on par with the US average for all cities of 21.84%: 18.53% of adults 25 and older in Tacna have a bachelor's degree or advanced degree.

 The per capita income in Tacna in 2022 was $31,891, which is middle income relative to Arizona and the nation.
 This equates to an annual income of $127,564 for a family of four.
 However, Tacna contains both very wealthy and poor people as well.